-Compression stockings usually have to be replaced every three to six months.
+Compression stockings usually have to be replaced every 3 to 6 months.
 If your stockings become damaged, speak to your GP because they may no longer be effective.

-If your varicose veins need further treatment, or if they're causing complications, the type of treatment will depend on your general health and the size, position and severity of your veins.
+If your varicose veins need further treatment or they're causing complications, the type of treatment will depend on your general health and the size, position and severity of your veins.

 A vascular specialist (a doctor who specialises in veins) will be able to advise you about the most suitable form of treatment for you.